Establishing boundaries and learning how to fire a client gracefully are healthy skills to attain.

 Install a Red Velvet Rope Policy to filter in the ideal and filter out the not-so-ideal.

-This Red Velvet Rope Policy is a list of behaviors that will not be tolerated and a list of qualities from a client that you work best with.
+This Red Velvet Rope Policy is a list of behaviors that will not be tolerated and a list of qualities you require a client possess in order for you and your team to do your best work.

 What behavior are you willing to tolerate from your hotel guests: